Term Life Insurance Quotes

 How long does the Approval Process take for Life Insurance?

-Depending on the type of life insurance policy you are purchasing, and a number of other factors, a life insurance application can be completely filled out and approved within 24 hours or could take a few weeks or even months.
+Depending on the type of life insurance policy you are purchasing and other factors, a life insurance application can be completely filled out and approved within 24 hours or could take a few weeks or even months.

 What is the process for being approved for life insurance?